Categories

 1. Documenting old names for existing cultivars

-I have now finished my initial cultivar research.
-All the information is now publicly, freely available to everyone in the online checklist.
+I finished my initial research for the Tradescantia genus, but my work on the rest of the family has only just started.
+All the information I’ve compiled so far is publicly, freely available to everyone in the online checklist.
 So hopefully in future no-one else will ever have to repeat the detective work I did on old names!

-To find out about the details of my process, you can read the full report I wrote for my RHS bursary which helped fund my work.
+To find out about the details of my process, you can read my research paper about the work.
 You can also check out some articles about particular cultivars or interesting questions I’m working on on.

 2. Registering new names for new cultivars